wildfly/quickstart/kitchensink-html5-mobile/SERVICES.md

 This example supports various RESTFul end points which also includes JSONP support for cross domain requests.

-By default the base URL for services is `/jboss-as-kitchensink-html5-mobile-services`.
-This can be changed by adjusting the default context path for the services module.
+By default the base URL for services is `/jboss-as-kitchensink-html5-mobile/rest`.

 MemberService End Points
 ------------------------